xenit-eu/alfred-api-docs/user/user-guide.md

 ## Artifacts
 ### Prebuild
 Artifacts can be freely obtained through [Maven Central](https://search.maven.org/search?q=g:eu.xenit.apix).
-The application is available as an alfresco amp artifact, which is the preferred distribution for production environments.
+The application is available as an Alfresco amp artifact, which is the preferred distribution for production environments.

 To install the AMP, follow the Alfresco AMP installation guidelines your version of Alfresco: [5.0](https://docs.alfresco.com/5.0/tasks/amp-install.html), [5.1](https://docs.alfresco.com/5.1/tasks/amp-install.html), [5.2](https://docs.alfresco.com/5.2/tasks/amp-install.html), [6.0](https://docs.alfresco.com/6.0/tasks/amp-install.html), [6.1](https://docs.alfresco.com/6.1/tasks/amp-install.html) or [6.2](https://docs.alfresco.com/6.2/tasks/amp-install.html).

 A Dynamic Extensions jar artifact is also available.

-### Sourcecode
+### Source code
 The source code is available from [Github](https://github.com/xenit-eu/alfred-api), but building the artifacts requires access to Alfresco Enterprise libraries to satisfy enterprise dependencies.

 #### Note on naming convention